knowit/kubernetes-workshop/docs/_docs/workshop/service-discovery.md

 ## Do a request to a service

 Now that we have two services, they can reach each other.
-From your original pod, let's see if we can reach the new nginx (which is a web server).
+From your one of your pods created earlier in this workshop, let's see if we can reach the new nginx (which is a web server).
 To do that, we have to get into the running docker container in the pod and run curl.
 The steps are:

 `kubectl exec -it [pod-name] sh`